meganz/jodid25519/README.md

 key = arr[0] + arr[1] × 2^16 + arr[2] × 2^32 + … + arr[15] × 2^(16*15)
 ````

-This implementation is potentally sensitive to timing attacks, since there are branching points.
-In addition, the Javascript implementation of numerical functions may not be constant-time.
-This is a concern for real-time applications, for example.
+Please note that, while the main function is free of conditional branching, its actual constant-time operation is dependent on the Javascript implementation of numerical operations being also constant-time.

 Copyright and MIT licensing
 ---------------------------